askeluv/askeluv.github.com/source/_posts/2015-02-27-how-i-learned-german-in-30-days.markdown

 *Illustration of Zipf's laws borrowed from [this](http://www.slideshare.net/cowdung112/info-2402-irtchapter4) presentation.*

 I found a list of the most frequent words in German subtitles [here](https://invokeit.wordpress.com/frequency-word-lists/), and created my own [GoogleDocs spreadsheet](http://bit.ly/german-top-1000) with the 1000 most frequent words.
 These words account for ~75% of all words in German subtitles.
 My simple task then was to fill out the "meaning" column for every word before my 30 days had passed.
 In other words, I had to learn about 30 words per day.
-I made heavy use of cognates from English and Norwegian in order to learn them, and I exported the words I had learned to [Anki](http://ankisrs.net/) about once per week so I could make sure I didn't forget them.
+I made heavy use of cognates from English and Norwegian in order to learn them, and I exported the words I had learned to [Anki](http://ankisrs.net/) about once a week so I could make sure I didn't forget them.

 The frequency list is one of the things I did that worked best.
 It served as a nice anchor that I could centre my learning around.